 Potentially responsible parties (PRPs) refers to companies that are potentially responsible for generating, transporting, or disposing of the hazardous waste found at the site.

-The BIA is currently taking the lead as PRP for ongoing work at the site.
+The United States Bureau of Indian Affairs is currently taking the lead as PRP for ongoing work at the site.

 Documents and Reports

 |05/02/16||Community Outreach Presentation from Public Meetings|